xiching/staging/transformer/README.md

      The parameters in this model are tuned to fit the English-German translation data, so the EN-DE texts are extracted from the downloaded compressed files.

    * [`tokenizer.py`](tokenizer.py): Defines the `Subtokenizer` class.
-During initialization, the raw data is used to generate a vocabulary list containing common subtokens* that appear in the input data.
-This vocabulary list stays static through training, evaluation, and inference.
+During initialization, the raw data is used to generate a vocabulary list containing common subtokens* that appear in the training data.
+Note that the same subtoken vocabulary must be used on all data so that the model learns and outputs consistent IDs.

+      The target vocabulary size of the WMT dataset is 32k.
+The set of subtokens is found through binary search on the minimum number of times a subtoken appears in the data.
+The actual vocabulary size is 33,708, and is stored in a 324kB file.

 2. **Model training and evaluation**
    * [`transformer.py`](transformer.py): defines the model, and creates an `estimator` to train and evaluate the model.
    * [`dataset.py`](dataset.py): contains functions for creating a `dataset` that is passed to the `estimator`

 3. **Inference with trained model**
-   * [`translate.py`](translate.py): First, uses `Subtokenizer` to tokenize the input.
+   * [`translate.py`](translate.py): First, `Subtokenizer` tokenizes the input.
 The vocabulary file is the same used to tokenize the training/eval files.
-Second, uses beam search to find the combination of tokens that maximizes the probability outputted by the model decoder.
+Next, beam search is used to find the combination of tokens that maximizes the probability outputted by the model decoder.
 The tokens are then converted back to strings with `Subtokenizer`.

 4. **BLEU computation**
    * [`compute_bleu.py`](compute_bleu.py): (TODO)

 **Subtoken**: Words are referred as tokens, and parts of words are referred as 'subtokens'.
 For example, the word 'inclined' may be split into `['incline', 'd_']`.
-The '_' indicates the end of the token.
+The '\_' indicates the end of the token.
 The subtoken vocabulary list is guaranteed to contain the alphabet (including numbers and special characters), so all words can be tokenized.